vtex/shoreline/styleguides/admin/documentation/table/table.md

 ### Direction

-You can have right to left wrinting on the table using the dir prop
+You can have right to left writing on the table using the dir prop

 ```jsx
 <StatefulTable